 If you live in a community property state, most debts incurred after marriage may be treated as belonging to both spouses.
 Nine states have community property laws:

 - New Mexico

 Puerto Rico also follows community property laws.
 Each state has its own rules regarding which debts fall under the community property umbrella and when both spouses would be considered jointly responsible.

 In common law states, debt taken on after marriage is usually treated as being separate and belonging only to the spouse who incurred them.
 The exception are those debts that are in the spouse's name only but benefit both partners.
 For instance, that might include credit card debt if the card was used to pay for basic needs like food, clothing, and shelter.

 Implications of Sharing Debt in Marriage

 There are two reasons it's important to understand whether you're responsible for a partner's debt after you're married.
 First, there are potential consequences you may face if a debt goes unpaid.

 - If you've co-signed a debt or opened a joint account, late or negative payments could affect both your credit reports and scores.
 And you could both be sued for an outstanding debt, regardless of whether you live in a community property or common law state.

 - If a debt is held by just one spouse in a community property state, creditors could seek to attach jointly held assets to recover what's owed.
-This may include bank accounts and any real property you own, such as a home, land or vehicle.
+This creditor recovery may include bank accounts and any real property you own, such as a home, land, or vehicle.
 So even though you may not have been directly responsible for the debt, you'd still be on the hook for repaying it if your spouse defaults.